Pacific Southwest, Region 9: Superfund

 Congressional District: 17

-A removal action was completed November 2011 to re-route the acid mine drainage off the tailings piles.
+A removal action was completed November 2011 to re-route the acid mine drainage around the tailings piles.

 Investigation activities are ongoing.